TheNinth7/openhab-garmin/docs/index.md

 - If the state matches one of the mapped commands, the corresponding label is shown.
 - Otherwise, the raw state is displayed.

+**Note:** The label defined in a sitemap mappings entry can be an empty string.
+This can be useful when the item supports only a single command and the label of the sitemap element already provides sufficient context.

 **Selection behavior:**

 * If **one** command is defined, it is sent immediately when the item is selected.